Saul-S-Lee/datawarehouse-in-10min/README.md

 Yes, the big asterisk. *If you already have the proper pre-requistes installed and set up, the intent is that a user can clone the repo and bring up all the docker-compose services in 10 minutes (hopefully).

 The initial phase of the development will be focused on bring in up an example Airflow pipeline to ingest data into a Postgres database.
-More features will be added later.
+More features to be added later.

 ## Prerequisites
 - Modern computer with sufficient hardware specs (16+ GB RAM, 20+ GB free hard drive space, mid-tier multi-core processor from the past 5 years, etc.)